 You can ignore marketing automatization tools, you can spend tons of your time manually pinning every single pin.
 It’s up to you, guys!

 Just know that many other bloggers and I won’t ignore automation and IF they use automation tools wisely, they will succeed faster.

 You can try the first month of Tailwind for free (plus if you use my affiliate link, you get $15 credit in case you switch to a paid account) and see how it goes.
 I had no patience to use the free version for longer than 3 days because I was desperate to schedule the posts for the next month and forget about it.
 I was also eager to try all the available features.
 So I just paid the yearly subscription, it has a better price than if I paid per month.
 I thought, if I’m going to make a living with a blog, the investment of 90 USD which will contribute to the blog growth, is an excellent deal.

 If you’ve been using Pinterest before 2017, you probably know that Pinterest used to show repin counts for each pin.
 They removed this data from the smart feed.
 It was great to see repin counts both for your own pins, and the pins of other users because it helped you save only the popular pins from other people to your boards, now you have no way to know which pin has been repinned how many times before you.

-If you use Tailwind Tribes feature, you can still see repin counts for there (see an example on the screenshot below).
+If you use Tailwind Tribes feature, you can still see the summed up repin counts for there (see an example on the screenshot below).

 Remember the 80/20 rule?
 Forget about it!